-We may experience fluctuations in our quarterly and annual operating results due to a number of factors, including, among others, variations in our investment income, the level of our expenses, variations in and the timing of the recognition of realized and unrealized gains or losses, rapidly changing valuation of our portfolio companies, placing and removing investments on non-accrual status, the degree to which we encounter competition in our markets, the ability to sell investments at attractive terms, the ability to fund and close suitable investments, and general economic conditions, including the impacts of inflation or the current COVID-19 pandemic.
+We may experience fluctuations in our quarterly and annual operating results due to a number of factors, including, among others, variations in our investment income, the level of our expenses, variations in and the timing of the recognition of realized and unrealized gains or losses, placing and removing investments on non-accrual status, the degree to which we encounter competition in our markets, the ability to sell investments at attractive terms, the ability to fund and close suitable investments, and general economic conditions, including the impacts of inflation.
 The majority of our portfolio companies are in industries that are directly impacted by inflation, such as manufacturing and consumer goods and services.
 Our portfolio companies may not be able to pass on to customers increases in their costs of production which could greatly affect their operating results, impacting their ability to service and repay our loans.
 In addition, any potential future decreases in our portfolio companies' operating results due to inflation could adversely impact the fair value of those investments.
 Any decreases in the fair value of our investments could result in future realized and unrealized losses and therefore reduce our net assets.
 As a result of these factors, results for any period should not be relied upon as being indicative of performance in future periods.